 If you already have a traditional IRA or are looking to set up a traditional IRA, it is simple to convert to a Roth IRA.
 Once the traditional IRA is set up, it can be funded with non-deductible contributions and the conversion can occur shortly after.

 Be advised that you will be responsible for paying taxes on the conversion.
-Nerdwallet has a helpful guide which walks you through the simple steps of a Backdoor Roth conversion.
+Nerdwallet has a helpful guide that walks you through the simple steps of a Backdoor Roth conversion.
 Since only post-tax dollars can be contributed to a Roth IRA, any tax deductions previously claimed on traditional IRA contributions must be repaid during the Backdoor Roth conversion.

 Things To Watch Out For

 When paying taxes on the conversion, it’s prudent to not use funds within the IRA itself.
 This would be considered a withdrawal from a Roth IRA.
-Withdrawals made during the five year waiting period and before age 59.5 are subject to a 10% early withdrawal penalty.
+Withdrawals made during the five-year waiting period and before age 59.5 are subject to a 10% early withdrawal penalty.
 It’s also important to understand the return you need to achieve and the time horizon necessary to achieve it in order to cover the taxes paid during the conversion.

 The IRS has a pro-rata rule which dictates the proportion of pre- and post-tax contributions that apply to the IRA funds you convert.
-For example, in your traditional IRA account you may have 80% of the funds designated as pre-tax, while the other 20% are post-tax.
+For example, in your traditional IRA account, you may have 80% of the funds designated as pre-tax, while the other 20% are post-tax.
 The IRS will not allow you to only convert the post-tax funds, thus, avoiding paying back the tax deduction received for the pre-tax contributions.
 Instead, the IRS applies the proportion of pre- and post-tax contributions within the total traditional IRA account to the Roth conversion amount.
 In this Morningstar article, there are several tips for avoiding common mistakes made during a Backdoor Roth IRA conversion.

 There are income tax risks to consider as well.
 Funds converted from a traditional IRA to a Roth IRA will be considered taxable income in the year of conversion.
 Therefore, it’s important to review the implications of a conversion with a tax advisor to understand if a conversion will bump you into a higher tax bracket.